Babi dynasty: History

-The Babai are a tribe of Pashtuns that originate in the Kalat region of the Zabul Province in southeastern Afghanistan.
-Babi or Babai are the mythical sons of Ghorghasht or Gharghashti.
-(Note: Afghan patriarch of a confederation of various Pashtun clans that include the Babi/Babai) The first Babi is said to have entered Gujarat with Humayun.
-They claim to have come to India from Khorasan under the leadership of Usman Khan, a follower of Humayun, the second Mughal emperor.
-Bahadur Khanji Babi, son of Usman Khan, migrated to India and entered service under the Mughals.
-The hereditary title (Tribe) of Babi was conferred to him in 1554 from Emperor Humayun, for "services against the Rana of Chittor".
+The Babi are as a tribe of Pashtuns that originated in the Kalat region of the Zabul Province in southeastern Afghanistan.
+They are considered to be the mythical sons of Ghorghasht or Gharghashti.
+(Note: Afghan patriarch of a confederation of various Pashtun clans that include the Babi/Babai) The first Babi, Usman Khan, is believed to have come to India from Khorasan with Humayun, the second Mughal emperor.
+Bahadur Khanji was conferred the hereditary title of Babi in 1554 by Humayun for "services against the Rana of Chittor".

-Sher Khanji Babi, the founder of the Babi dynasty in 1654 joined the service of Prince Murad Baksh in Kathiawar, the Imperial Viceroy and son of Shah Jahan.
+Sher Khanji, the founder of the Babi dynasty in 1654 joined the service of Prince Murad Bakhsh in Kathiawar in Gujarat, the imperial viceroy and son of Shah Jahan.
 In Mughal sources, the members of the Babi tribe are recognized as "Gujaratis", due to their regional "Gujarati" identity, intermarriage and assimilation to its culture, and reference to their clan was mainly mentioned as a community within the different Gujarati subgroups, for example Shujaat Khan Gujarati of Ahmedabad.
 Aurangzeb also writes in the Ruqa'at-i Alamgiri: "The 'Faujdarship' should be given to one of the Gujaratis: Safdar Khan-i Sani", referring to Safdar Khan of the Babi tribe.
-They largely identified with those who had lived for generations in the country or were converts.
+They largely identified with those who had lived for generations in the country.

 After the collapse of the Mughal Empire, the Babis were involved in a struggle with the Gaekwad dynasty of the Maratha Empire for control of Gujarat.
-While the Marathas were successful in establishing control over all of Gujarat, the Babis retained sovereignty of the princely states of Junagadh, Radhanpur, Balasinor, Manavadar, Bantva, and Sardargadh.
+While the Marathas were successful in establishing control over all of Gujarat, the Babi retained sovereignty of the princely states of Junagadh, Radhanpur, Balasinor, as well as the small states of Bantva Manavadar, Sardargarh.

-Members of this dynasty ruled over the princely states of Junagadh, Radhanpur and Balasinor, as well as the small states of Bantva Manavadar, Sardargarh.
+The last Nawab of the princely state of Junagadh, Muhammad Mahabat Khan III, signed an Instrument of Accession and acceded his princely state of Junagadh, as well as its vassal state of Sardargadh, Bantva Manavadar, to the Dominion of Pakistan after the partition of India in 1947.
+However, the accession and annexation was not recognized by the Dominion of India and led to the Indian annexation of Junagadh and the Nawab migrated to Pakistan.

-Members of the Babi tribe are found throughout north Gujarat and Saurashtra.
-Iconic Bollywood actress Parveen Babi was of Babi lineage, but most contemporary Babis, barring those belonging to princely lineages, are in modest circumstances.
-Many are petty landowners, but there is marked urbanization among the Babi as well.
-Though the Babis observe a tradition of endogamy, there are cases of marriages with the Chauhan and Behlim communities, and they accept daughters from the Shaikhs and Sunni Bohras.
+Today, members of the Babi tribe are found throughout north Gujarat and Saurashtra.
+Many of them are petty land owners, but there is marked urbanization among the Babi as well.
+Though the Babi observe a tradition of endogamy, there are cases of marriages with the Chauhan and Behlim communities, and they accept daughters from the Shaikhs and Sunni Bohras.